Weitzman-MUSA-JavaScript/course-info/week01/README.md

 ## Practice

+- Set up your story map project
+  - Fork the repository
+  - Clone the repository
+  - Ensure VS Code (or whatever code editor) is configured with linters as desired
 - Choose a data domain for your projects.
 Slack it to me.
 Start to find data sources.
 Slack those to me as well.
 - Install the Axe developer tools
 - Stub out an about page for your story map, explaining the data domain.
 Should have: